 where a Supplier Party is identified in the corresponding entries in the Migration Common File, that Supplier Party via the SMETS1 Migration Interface.

 Where an S1SP receives a Commissioning Request that in accordance with, and subject to, Clause 8.1 is to be treated as a ‘Commission Device’ Service Request (with its DUIS meaning) for a Device communicating via a CHF that it has established communication with pursuant to Clause 5.27, the S1SP shall establish that Device’s Device Model using the Smart Metering Inventory and undertake the processing required for such a Device Model according to the S1SP requirements in the SMETS1 Supporting Requirements.
 Upon successful completion of the required S1SP processing, where the relevant Service Request is a Commissioning Request, the S1SP shall issue an S1SP Alert, populated according to Table 6.5.
 For clarity, S1SP Alerts are defined in Version 3.0 of the DCC User Interface Specification, therefore a User that has not yet sent a Service Request using Version 3.0 of the DUIS XML Schema shall not receive such S1SP Alerts.
-For Smart Meters which are commissioned by the Commissioning Party, the S1SP shall not issue corresponding SMETS1 ‘Device Commissioned’ Alerts to the Responsible Supplier for that Smart Meter.